Introduction to 'Leading and collaborating using online tools'

 Leading hybrid or remote teams

 Leading a hybrid or remote team can be hard.
-When your team works in the same place, it's easier to notice any issues they each face.
-Plus you can support them in a natural and informal way.
+When your team works in the same place, it's easier to spot any issues they each face.
+Plus, you can support them in a natural and informal way.
 So if your team is remote, you do need to put more work into communication at all levels.

 This might include: